SESYNC-ci/syllabi/docs/_posts/2018-01-16-bsos-faculty.md

 The first day of the workshop (Tuesday) will utilize R and tools available through the RStudio development environment.
-The second day (Thursday) will introduce the Python programming and rely on severl command line tools.
-The schedule below provides an overview of the specific topics we will address through a series of 6-8 lessons that integrate live-coding and trainee challenge exercises.
+The second day (Thursday) will introduce Python and several command line tools.
+The schedule below provides an overview of the specific topics we will address through a series of 8 lessons that integrate live-coding and trainee challenge exercises.

-Registration is presently by invitation only, but may be opened up to any Faculty and research staff in the Behavioral and Social Sciences College of the University of Maryland. *Participants are welcome to attend either one or both days.*
+Registration is presently by invitation only, but may be opened up to any faculty or research staff in the Behavioral and Social Sciences College of the University of Maryland. *Participants are welcome to attend either one or both days.*